This post may contain affiliate links. Please read my disclosure policy.

 - Meanwhile, thinly slice red onion and place into a strainer in the sink.

-- In a glass jar (where you plan to store your onions), combine vinegar, sugar, salt, and mustard seeds.
+- In a 16 ounce glass jar, combine vinegar, sugar, salt, and mustard seeds.
 Stir until sugar is dissolved.

 - Pour boiling water slowly over sliced onions, par-blanching them.
 This process will soften the strong flavor of the onions.
 You may skip this step if you are using very sweet onions.